openwdl/wdl-docs/CONTRIBUTING.md

 # Contributing to WDL-docs

 WDL strives to be community driven and thus relies on suggestions and assistance from people such as yourself.
-We welcome any contribution that you are willing to provide whether it be in the form of syntax suggestions, feature requests, documentation help, or simply pointing out our ~~tyops~~ typos.
+We welcome any contribution that you are willing to provide whether it be in the form of syntax suggestions, feature requests, documentation help, or simply pointing out our ~~tyops~~ (typos).
 All that we ask is that you agree to the following [contributor agreement](#contributor-agreement) and follow a [few guidelines](#how-to-contribute).

 # Contributor agreement